github/docs/content/billing/managing-billing-for-github-advanced-security/about-billing-for-github-advanced-security.md

 - Codebases that are the most critical to your company's success.
 These are the projects for which the introduction of vulnerable code, hard-coded secrets, or insecure dependencies would have the greatest impact on your company.
 - Codebases with the highest commit frequency.
 These are the most actively developed projects, consequently there is a higher risk that security problems could be introduced.

 When you have enabled {% data variables.product.prodname_GH_advanced_security %} for these organizations or repositories, assess which other codebases you could add without incurring billing for unique {% ifversion ghas-billing-UI-update %}active {% endif %}committers.
-Finally, review the remaining important and busy codebases. {% ifversion fpt or ghes or ghec %}If you want to increase the number of {% ifversion ghas-billing-UI-update %}licensed activer committers, {% else %}seats in your license, {% endif %}contact {% data variables.contact.contact_enterprise_sales %}.{% endif %}
+Finally, review the remaining important and busy codebases. {% ifversion fpt or ghes or ghec %}If you want to increase the number of {% ifversion ghas-billing-UI-update %}licensed active committers, {% else %}seats in your license, {% endif %}contact {% data variables.contact.contact_enterprise_sales %}.{% endif %}

 {% endif %}